kevinconway/Modelo.js/README.rst

 -------

-Test coverage is essential to backing up the claim that this library is compatible across all JavaScript environments.
-Unit tests are this repository's guarantee that all components function as advertised in the environment.
-For this reason, all code this repository must be tested using the chosen unit testing library: Mocha.js.
+Test coverage is essential to backing up the claim that this library is compatible across multiple JavaScript environments.
+Unit tests are this repository's guarantee that all components function as advertised.
+For this reason, all code in this repository must be tested using the chosen unit testing library: Mocha.js.
 The chosen assertion library to use with Mocha for this project is Expect.js.
 Mocha and Expect have been chosen for their cross-platform compatibility.